spearbit/portfolio/content/bridges/BridgeSecurityIntroduction.md

 - **Externally Verified:** Externally verified bridges rely on a 3rd party (an address or multisig governed by a counterparty or counterparties) to validate transactions on both the destination and origin chains.
 For externally verified bridges, a third party is trusted.
 - **Natively Verified:** Natively verified bridges run a validator for the origin chain on the destination chain to verify that a transaction has occurred.
 Natively verified bridges inherit the trust assumptions of the origin chain.
-- **Optimistically Verified:** Optimistcally verified bridges assume that transactions are valid and allow anyone to challenge a transaction within a certain window of time before finalizing the transaction.
+- **Optimistically Verified:** Optimistically verified bridges assume that transactions are valid and allow anyone to challenge a transaction within a certain window of time before finalizing the transaction.
 These bridges rely heavily on economic trust assumptions.

 Lastly, trust minimized bridges can be classified by the type of data that they are transferring:

 - **Arbitrary Message Bridge (AMB):** AMBs serve as simple cross-chain messaging protocols.
 These messages can range in specificity and might include oracle data, hashes, addresses.
-- **Liquidity Bridges:** Liquidity bridges typically have cross-chain liquidity pools, whereby a user deposits an asset into the liquidity pool on the origin chain and a confirmation message passed through the bridge allows them to withdraw from a liquidity pool on desination chain.
+- **Liquidity Bridges:** Liquidity bridges typically have cross-chain liquidity pools, whereby a user deposits an asset into the liquidity pool on the origin chain and a confirmation message passed through the bridge allows them to withdraw from a liquidity pool on destination chain.
 - **Token Bridges:** Token bridges allow users to either lock or burn an asset on the origin chain and then mint the asset on the destination chain.

 Note that both liquidity bridges and token bridges incorporate an AMB within their design.

 <br>

-## The signifigance of bridges
+## The significance of bridges

 The open, collaborative, and composable nature of web3 is one of the most appealing attributes of blockchain for developers.
 Before the existence of bridge protocols, each blockchain was inhibited by the liquidity and applications within its own domain.
 The introduction of bridges has provided an avenue for enabling data exchange, smart contracts, token transfer, and instructions between two independent protocols.

 1. **Capital Efficiency:** Users can make and receive transfers without having to pay high transaction fees for every transaction.
 This opens the door applications like gaming and mass market applications.
 A simple example of this efficiency is a user can bridge their token from Ethereum (Layer 1) to Polygon (Layer 2) to enjoy much lower transaction fees.
 2. **Cross-chain bonding:** Bridges enable users to transfer digital assets from a blockchain that holds significant value, but few dapps of its own, such as Bitcoin, to one that has a developed DeFi ecosystem, like Ethereum, and a need for additional liquidity.
-3. **Composability:** Bridges give users the ability to have freedom when it comes to the DeFi applications they can interact, opening up possiblities beyond the Native chain.
+3. **Composability:** Bridges give users the ability to have freedom when it comes to the DeFi applications they can interact, opening up possibilities beyond the Native chain.
 For example, let's say there is ABC project on Arbitrum that offers 15% APY on DAI in a liquidity pool, but the user has assets on the Ethereum chain.
 In this scenario, the user can bridge their Ethereum tokens to Arbitrum and access this yield.
 The user can then bridge the LP tokens back to Ethereum and borrow against these on a lending platform, like Aave.
 4. **Scalability:** Bridges are designed to withstand high transaction volumes, which enables greater scalability without forcing developers and users to give up the liquidity and network effect of the original chains.
    <br>